jonathan-warkentine/Team-Profile-Generator/README.md

   You must have node installed on your machine in order to run this app.
 Run the command `npm i` to install the inquirer and fs dependencies.

+  In addition, you must install the 'cheerio' package (`npm i cheerio`).

   &nbsp;

   ---